🇮🇳 Indian Trading Position Calculator

 Cost as % of Position ℹ️ Total costs divided by position value.
 Below 0.5% is good.
 Above 1% means high costs eating into profits.
 0.00%

 Cost as % of Profit ℹ️ What percentage of your profit goes to costs.
 Below 20% is efficient.
-Above 40% means costs are too high relative to profits.
+Above 40% means costs are too high.
 0.00%

 Cost per Unit ℹ️ Transaction cost per share/lot.
 Important for small trades where fixed minimums apply. ₹0.00